aldo-linux/okta-portal-app/README.md

 ## Known Issues / Resolutions
 -  ```npx create-react-app``` creates a react starter application using ```react-router-dom v6``` by default.
 Tweak the package.json to version 5.3.3

+# DECK

+OBJECTIVE:
+	Improve User Experience by understanding current sources of frustration Measure success on the rollout of new fueatures (i.e. MFA) Assist on KYC initiatives
+	Proactively look for areas of improvement

+INITIAL PROBLEM STATEMENT
+	"We need to figure out what is causing the password reset and authentication issues" "I've started a password reset request but never received an email" "I attempted to reset my password but received an error message."
+	"I'm having difficulties changing my password because the system doesn't seem to accept any of the new ones I try."
+	"My password was successfully reset, however the new password does not work" "When I try to access a product, I get 403 error"

+CHALLENGES:
+	CIAM is not only about Security, UX is as important Quick response time (automation needed)
+	Measure

+NEXT STEPS
+	Full Redshift
+	GCP for Incident classification
+	BigQuery has a more natural way to correlate data

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).